bertvanlandeghem/WritingT-SQLCodeForTheEngineNotForYou-TrainingDay/README.md

 # WritingT-SQLCodeForTheEngineNotForYou-TrainingDay

-Repo for my training day - Writing T-SQL code for the engine, not for you! - The training day
+Repo for - "Writing T-SQL code for the engine, not for you! - The training day"

+Cláudio Silva - Copyright © 2024